Aarogyaa Bharat

 Common Terms Related to CVI You Should Know

-• Venous deficiency – Similar to venous insufficiency, highlighting reduced vein function.
+• Venous deficiency highlights reduced efficiency of vein function.

-• Venous incompetence – The failure of valves in veins to close properly.
+• Venous incompetence specifically describes the failure of venous valves to close properly.

-• Venous pooling in feet – Blood accumulation in the lower legs or feet due to gravity and poor circulation.
+• Venous pooling in feet or legs refers to blood accumulation in the lower limbs due to gravity and valve failure.

-• Venous regurgitation – Backward flow of blood due to faulty valves.
+• Venous regurgitation means backward flow of blood caused by faulty valves.

 Causes of Chronic Venous Insufficiency

-• Incompetence of venous valves (the most common cause)
+• Incompetence of venous valves is the most common cause

 • Deep venous reflux disease